MarkWarneke/markwarneke.github.io/_posts/2000-01-01-Gererate-Infrastructure-As-Code-Documentation.md

 ```

 You can store the output (on Windows) to the clipboard by passing it to the `| clip` function.
-Or add this line to the Readme generator to allow your Readme users to copy paste this blueprint.
+Or add this line to the Readme generator to allow your Readme users to copy paste the blueprint.

 ```json
 [